 The Hooked on Phonics program that we bought had flash cards, reading materials, work books, key booklet and audio cassettes.
 That was a long time ago guys because DVDs are now being used.

-The program did a very good job of holding her attention and keeping her active, plus the additional materials really helped because they were new to her.
+The program did a very good job in holding her attention and keeping her active.
+That was a good sign, plus the additional materials really helped because they were new to her.

 We continue reading to her and introducing her to age appropriate materials.
 However, as she grew older, she was being introduced to the program as we taught the eldest one, because she was hearing and seeing what was going on.